Get a placement

 Loughborough Bursary for Unpaid Placements (LBUP) Scheme

-In a continued effort to contribute to the social mobility of our students and as part of our OFFA Access commitment, Loughborough University is pleased to offer a bursary scheme for undergraduate students where eligible students can be awarded up to £5,000 for their Part I unpaid placement.
-The purpose of this bursary scheme is to support undergraduate students from low income households (less than £25,000) to enable access to unpaid placements which still persist in various highly competitive industry sectors.
+In a continued effort to contribute to the social mobility of our students, Loughborough University is pleased to offer a bursary scheme for UK undergraduate students where eligible students can be awarded up to £5,000 for a 45-week 'Part I' unpaid placement.
+The purpose of this bursary scheme is to support undergraduate students from low income households (less than £25,000) to enable access to unpaid placements which still persist in various industry sectors (see 'Managing your money' above).

-What do you need to do next?
+What you need to do next

 What to do if you're unsure whether you're eligible

-- Regarding your financial circumstances please contact email@example.com or tel.
-01509 222058
+- Regarding your financial circumstances please contact email@example.com or phone 01509 222058

 - Regarding whether your placement/s will be eligible then please contact your School Placement Team.